-The Essential Items That Will Save You From Stress
+The Wedding Day Essentials That Will Save You From Stressing

 It’s essential to plan a day that allows you to be completely carefree from start to finish of your wedding.
 From allowing enough time for each portion of the day to ensuring that all items are accounted for, there are many steps that your photographer and planner will take to be certain that all of your details are well-cared for.

 That being said, as the day unfolds there is almost always something that comes up.
 You forgot deodorant or your mother needs scissors to remove a tag — simple things but still requiring assistance.
 For those kinds of needs, it’s common for your wedding party to assemble a larger “emergency kit”.

 But which essential items should you carry throughout the wedding day?

 While an emergency kit is incredibly helpful while getting ready, clearly there are too many items for you to keep on hand throughout the day.
 Some brides may opt to give their clutch to a bridesmaid or mother, while others prefer to keep it themselves — no matter your preference, the below are items that I recommend keeping closeby for any unexpected fashion and beauty dilemmas.

 1. Compact Mirror

 This is a no brainer — as you’re mingling with people and tasting all of the food, be sure to check in from time to time that nothing is stuck in your teeth or that your makeup is smearing (from all those happy tears).
 While some people might mention it to you, others may avoid it and leave you in the dark (not wanting to be the source of any caused stress).
 You won’t want to make too many trips to the bathroom to double-check yourself, so keep this on hand.